lse-me314/lse-me314.github.io/README.md

 * Data Camp [R Markdown tutorials](https://www.datacamp.com/courses/reporting-with-r-markdown), first chapter.
 * [R Codeschool](http://tryr.codeschool.com/).

-We strongly recommend you spend some of July and August before the course working through the following materials:
+We also strongly recommend you spend some time before the course working through the following materials:

 * Garrett Grolemund and Hadley Wickham (2016) _R for Data Science_, O'Reilly Media.
 Note: Online version is available from the authors' page [here](http://r4ds.had.co.nz/index.html).
 * James et al. (2013) _An Introduction to Statistical Learning: With applications in R_, Springer, Chapters 1--2.
 Note: The book is available from the authors' page [here](http://www-bcf.usc.edu/~gareth/ISL/).